Talent vs Skill : There’s a Clear Winner

 What are the costs of not using talent?

 Consultancies such as Deloitte, Gallup and others regularly find that teams and organizations are barely 40% efficient.
-This means employers are paying for 100% talent but using only 40% of it.
+This means that for every $100 employers pay in salary they are getting only $40 of effort back.
 Why are they not outraged at this awful return on their investment?
 Is it because it’s been going on for so long that employers have got used to haemorrhaging money?
 Will they still be satisfied with this willful squandering in 100 years’ time just because ‘that’s the way it’s always been’?

 But the costs do not stop there.
 The No.1 reason millennials change job, according to research, is they feel their organization doesn’t really know them and is not using their natural abilities.